 “With the launch of this caucus, we finally have a national spotlight we can shine on the value of — and need to support — family caregivers.
 The fact that this caucus is both bipartisan and bicameral is significant and encouraging.
 It sends a message that members of Congress recognize that the issues facing family caregivers and the desire to live independently and with dignity are not bound by politics or ideology.”

 Chaired by U.S. Sens.
-Shelley Moore Capito (R-W.V.) and Michael Bennet (D-Colo.) and U.S. Reps.
+Kelly Ayotte (R-N.H.) and Michael Bennet (D-Colo.) and U.S. Reps.
 Diane Black (R-Tenn.) and Michelle Lujan Grisham (D-N.M.), the caucus aims to inform members of Congress, elevate the conversation, forge an environment and context conducive to reaching bipartisan solutions, and help create a sense of urgency to act.
 Additionally, the caucus serves as a forum to engage those in the House of Representatives and Senate about family caregiving and living independently, to exchange ideas and to build bipartisan relationships that can lead to solutions.

 Caregiving is an ageless issue.
 Many Americans have been or will be a family caregiver or are likely to need the help of one to live independently in our homes and communities.
 The caucus engages with and learns from a broad array of stakeholders, such as family caregivers; older adults; persons with disabilities; service providers; the paid workforce; employers; the long-term care insurance industry; private and public payers; local, state and federal officials; researchers; relevant technology innovators; and others.